devabiyad/buddy-app/README.md

 - npm install
 - npm run dev

-Go to code Editor then Rename
+Go to code Editor then
-- .env.example file to .env
+- rename .env.example file to .env
-then
 - Change DATABASE configuration in .env file.

 Open Command prompt again and run these commands one by one: